hm1229/rkprobes/README.md

   )
   ```

-- to unregister a `kprobe` you just need to pass the address
+- to unregister a `kprobe`, you just need to pass the address of the probed point

   ```rust
   rkprobes::kprobe_unregister(self.addr)